pleaobraga/react-scaffold/README.md

 npm run test:watch
 ```

-This command executes the jest watchAll and watch all your tests
+This command executes the Jest watchAll and observes all your tests

 ### Update snapshots